 Termites are tiny wood destroying machines that are relentless at causing chaos to our everyday living.
 They are capable of destroying a home’s structural timbers.
 Posts, floor supports, ceiling supports, subfloors and wall studs have all fallen victim to the powerful wood eating jaw of the mighty termite.
 Not only do they decimate structural timbers, termites are also no strangers to causing havoc in drywall, paneling, carpet and even your favorite pieces of furniture.

 There are a handful of common signs that can alert you to termite damage in your home or on your property.
 These termite warning signs include wood that sounds hollow when tapped, jammed doors or windows, damaged wood that crumbles easily, bubbling or peeling paint, tiny holes in your dry wall, laminate floors that bubble up or sag, hard wood floor slats that pop up, loose tiles and discolored or sagging sheetrock.

 It is essential to maintain an effective termite prevention and control program.
-Calling a professional pest control expert like Preventive Pest Control is the best way to keep your home safe and rid of termites.
+Calling a professional pest control expert like Houston Pest Control is the best way to keep your home safe and rid of termites.
 A termite protection program is designed to give you peace of mind.
 Keep termites away from your home and keep your house at its top dollar value.